erpe/rails_will_paginate_seo_helper/README.md

 This is standing on the shoulder of a giant: https://github.com/mislav/will_paginate and adds some seo-sugar on top.

-A simple ViewHelper to display link-tags for will_paginate in header.
+A simple Rails ViewHelper to display link-tags for will_paginate in header.

 Url-Parameter left untouched.